verdantlearn/gis-beginner-oe4bw/modules/Spatial-Reference-Systems/_posts/2000-04-02-coordinates.md

 :

-Interactive dataviz of what coordinates mean (spherical versus cartesian) - draggable globe with tooltip of coordinates in multiple CRSs, or later?
+Interactive dataviz of what coordinates mean (spherical versus cartesian) - draggable globe with tooltip of coordinates in multiple SRSs, or later?
 Or diagram of meridians and parallels

 ### H5P quiz